timwright12/gutenberg/docs/data/data-core-notices.md

 *Parameters*

  * status: Notice status.
                                                       Defaults to `info`.
  * content: Notice message.
- * options: Optional notice options.
+ * options: Notice options.
- * options.context: Context under which notice is to be grouped.
+ * options.context: Context under which to
+                                                      group notice.
- * options.id: Unique identifier of notice.
-If not specified, one will be automatically generated.
+ * options.id: Identifier for notice.
+                                                      Automatically assigned
+                                                      if not specified.
- * options.isDismissible: Whether the notice can be dismissed by the user.
+ * options.isDismissible: Whether the notice can
+                                                      be dismissed by user.
                                                       Defaults to `true`.
- * options.spokenMessage: A customized message spoken to screen-reader devices.
+ * options.actions: User actions to be
+                                                      presented with notice.

 ### createSuccessNotice